What Is Division? Explained For Primary School

-Whenever something needs to be shared equally between two or more groups, division is required.
+Division is required whenever something needs to be shared equally between two or more groups.
 This could be cost (e.g. a £174 bill between four people), distance (e.g. working out the halfway point between two destinations), weight (a 2kg bag of apples shared three ways) or much more!

 It is important to convey to students how division plays into everyday life.
 At Third Space Learning we try to incorporate real world division problems into our one-to-one online maths lessons.
 Personalised to each student’s unique needs, our online tuition aims to fill gaps in maths knowledge.
 In addition to online tuition, Third Space Learning offers an extensive collection of worksheets, learning and teaching resources to support students and teachers.

 - There are 10 sweets.
 Milly and her friend want to share them.
 How many do they each get?

 The division here is 10 ÷ 2.
 Through the concept of sharing, the diagram below shows 10 sweets shared into 2 groups, resulting in 5 in each group.

 Through the concept of grouping, the diagram below shows 10 sweets grouped in 2s, resulting in 5 groups.